-The Am I Abused Quiz helps you recognize abuse in your relationship.
-Recognizing that your lover abuses you is the first step to ending it.
+The Am I Abused Quiz helps you see abuse in your relationships.
+Seeing that your lover abuses you is the first step to stopping it.
 Yet, sometimes the abuse is so subtle that you don’t realize you’re being abused.
-And sometimes the abuse has gone on so long you no longer recognize it as abuse.
+And sometimes the abuse has gone on for so long that you no longer recognize it as abuse.
 This quiz will help you gain a clearer picture of the problem in your relationship.

 Answer the questions in this Am I Abused Quiz “in general.”
-Any person could have a bad day and act out in mean ways.
-But a person having a bad day will sincerely apologize as quickly as possible after it’s come to his or her attention that they hurt you.
+Any person could have a bad day and act out in a mean way.
+But a person having a bad day will sincerely apologize as quickly as possible after they see that they hurt you.
 An abuser will apologize only if doing so will serve a selfish purpose.
-Some abusers never apologize but others give excuses for what they did, ignore what happened or deny that they behaved badly.
+Some abusers never apologize but others give excuses for what they did, ignore what happened, or deny that they behaved badly.
 Much of the time, an abuser will blame the victim for their own bad behavior.

 Does the other person: